Jobaer-Islam/Learn_Python/README.md

 * `"Dhaka"` → `int("Dhaka")` → ❌ **Error**
 * `"ringtone"` → `int("ringtone")` → ❌ **Error**

-> “You cannot convert text like ‘Kolkata’ into numbers because they are not numerically compatible.”
+> “You cannot convert text like ‘Dhaka’ into numbers because they are not numerically compatible.”

 ---